yinongzhou/yinongzhou.github.io/_pages/profiles.md

     image: prof_pic.jpg
     content: about_yinong.md
     image_circular: false # crops the image to make it circular
     - align: left
+    image:
+    content: about_jatin.md
+    image_circular: false # crops the image to make it circular
+  - align: left
     image: Maria.jpeg
     content: about_maria.md